 These gardens provide you with fresh stalks of beauty to cut and take indoors.
 Both themes are also excellent as Bee and Butterfly gardens.
 With just few flowers, you can get four gardens in one!
 (And if you have bee hives, that bonus can definitely be ‘sweetened’!)

-Check out your new e-book, grab your gardening gloves and get started on your new Theme Garden!
+It’s time to grab your gardening gloves and get started on your new Theme Garden!
 Once you have decided what you want to focus on, be sure and let me know.
 Better yet – if you have suggestions for other Themes, drop a comment below and let us know.
 We can all use some new and great ideas!

 Looking for More Gardening Posts?